 Despite professions to the contrary, the Northwest Territory ended up being a massive land grab that involved the invasion of Indian lands and the conquest of sovereign Indian nations.
 But the federal government's vision for Native Americans in these territories very much lined up with the missionary fantasies of instilling "Religion, morality and knowledge," along with good government, schools, and education.
 SPGNA leaders were well aware of this larger continental context and even quoted from the Northwest Ordinance.
 And in their original petition to the Massachusetts state legislature in 1787, the founders of the SPGNA highlighted the political importance of Native missions.
-Of widespread concern was the fact that "the British are practicing every art to induce the Indians to retire from among us, into the more interior parts of the fur trade, and their alliance in any future rupture."
+Of widespread concern was the fact that "the British are practicing every art to induce the Indians to retire from among us, into the more interior parts of the continent, that they may secure to themselves exclusively the benefits of the fur trade, and their alliance in any future rupture."
 The SPGNA, then, would counter these devious British designs by more securely allying Native nations within the boundaries of the United States to U.S. interests.